pocesar/js-diacritic-regex/README.md

-# ASCII to Regex
+# Diacritic regex

 Creates the inverse of transliterated string to a regex.
 What?
-Basically, accent insensitiveness
+Basically, a regex that is diacritic insensitive

 ## Why?

-Sometimes the user will search for *blasé*, but your database is dumb and doesn't understand collations and accent insensitiveness, but it can compare stuff using regex, so there ya go.
+Sometimes the user will search for *blasé*, but your database is dumb and doesn't understand collations and diacritic insensitiveness, but it can compare stuff using regex, so there ya go.

 ## How?